Tree Corruption — Detection, Recovery, Prevention

 Symptom.
 A row has lft >= rgt.

 Meaning.
-The row claims to occupy no space (or negative space) in
+The row claims to occupy no space (or negative space) in the tree's interval.
+Any descendant predicate involving it returns nonsense.
+Reads do not crash, but whereDescendantOf for that node yields zero or arbitrary rows.

 Typical causes.